code-noobs/slackbot/README.md

 ## Installation
 **This is a Node.JS app, you must have Node.JS installed on the machine prior to following these instructions**

 Most of the work should be in getting the API keys you need from each and plugging it in.
+You can define your Slack channel on line 15, how this is handled is subject to change.

 For Slack you'll need to specify that you're creating a bot, and that process can be found in [this tutorial](https://www.youtube.com/watch?v=nyyXTIL3Hkw).
 You'll also need to create a #bot-testing channel on your Slack workspace, but you can replace the code to modify this (typing this out, I should probably make this a variable).